Table of Contents

 Let’s roll.

-Think of data match as a function that attempts to answer questions like:
+In practice, though, data match is a function of database management that attempts to match records to answer questions like:

 👉 Is John Smith the same person as Jon Smiths? (identity resolution)